Climate Jargon

 Climate refugees: People forced to move because of climate change

-Climate resilience: Resist or recover quickly from climate hazards
+Climate resilience: Resist or quickly recover from climate hazards

 Climate silence: Silence about climate change, based on the mistaken belief that most people don’t want to reduce climate change